Kurashiki Okayama, Japan Travel Guide

 No specific mandatory vaccinations beyond routine ones.

-Japan uses the Japanese Yen (JPY) as its currency.
-Major credit cards (Visa, MasterCard, JCB, American Express) are accepted at hotels, larger restaurants, and most shops.
+Japan uses the People of japan Yen (JPY) as its currency.
+Major credit cards (Visa, MasterCard, JCB, American Express) are accepted at hotels, larger restaurants, and the majority of stores.
 Cash remains important for smaller shops, vending machines, local eateries, and public transport.
 ATMs accepting international cards are available at post offices and 7-Eleven convenience stores.
 Carry some cash for daily expenses.

 Meals: